files-community/Website/src/routes/blog/posts/v3-2/+page.md

 ### Browse large folders with confidence

 We know how frustrating it can be when Files crashes or freezes while browsing large folders.
 That’s why we’ve made significant improvements to enhance stability.
-Our team has worked hard to reduce crashes and improve performance when browsing large folders and when adding and deleting items.
+Our team has worked hard to reduce crashes when browsing large folders and when adding and deleting items.
 We believe these improvements will make your experience smoother and more enjoyable.

 ### Display more items with List View